-Supply chain management (SCM) is the centralized coordination of goods and services from raw material sourcing through production, delivery, and returns.
-Aligning these phases helps organizations reduce costs, improve efficiency, and meet customer expectations.
+SCM is the strategic coordination of goods and services from raw material sourcing through production, delivery, and returns.
+When these phases are aligned, organizations reduce costs, maintain a competitive price, and improve efficiency and customer satisfaction.
+When they're not, disruptions compound quickly.

-Modern supply chains often span continents and involve numerous suppliers, logistics providers, and intermediaries.
-Effective management keeps materials flowing smoothly—even when unexpected events occur.
+Modern supply chains often span continents and involve dozens of suppliers, logistics providers, and intermediaries.
+Effective management keeps materials flowing even when unexpected events occur, and increasingly, that requires treating procurement as a strategic function, not just a transactional one.

-SCM also encompasses supplier relationship management, demand forecasting, inventory control and optimization, sustainability, and procurement compliance.
-Procurement teams play a pivotal role by working with suppliers to negotiate contracts, ensure ethical sourcing, and align purchasing with broader supply chain goals.
+SCM encompasses supplier relationship management, demand forecasting, inventory control and optimization, responsible purchasing, and procurement compliance.
+Procurement teams play a central role by negotiating contracts, ensuring ethical sourcing, and aligning purchasing decisions with broader supply chain goals.

 Measuring performance helps procurement leaders pinpoint inefficiencies and ensure sourcing decisions support overall SCM objectives.
 Common KPIs include: